codyaverett/memento/personal/books/Staff Engineer.md

 	- Show your work
 		- Show why you chose specific frameworks
 		- Show why your decisions are good tradeoffs, etc.

+### Extrapolate five strategies into a vision
+Having a lot of strategies might make it difficult to reason about how they will interact.